Henry M. Duffield: American Civil War

-Duffield enlisted in August 1861, as a private in the Ninth Regiment, Michigan Volunteers.
-He was made First Lieutenant and Adjutant of the regiment October 12 of the same year.
+Duffield enlisted in August 1861 as a private in the Ninth Regiment, Michigan Volunteers.
+He was made First Lieutenant and Adjutant of the regiment on October 12 of the same year.
 He participated in the engagement with the Rebel forces under General N. B. Forrest at Murfreesboro, Tennessee, in July 1862.
 In this engagement his brother, General W. W. Duffield, then Colonel of the regiment, was twice wounded.
 The fighting was so severe that the wounded could not be removed from the field, and after the engagement Adj.
 Duffield, together with his wounded brother, was captured, but was exchanged two months later.

-In the spring of 1862 Duffield was detailed Assistant Adjutant General of the Twenty-third Brigade, Army of the Cumberland.
+In the spring of 1862, Duffield was detailed Assistant Adjutant General of the Twenty-third Brigade, Army of the Cumberland.
 In the campaign from Nashville to Chattanooga, 1863, he was attached to the headquarters of General George H. Thomas, and given command of the mounted Provost Guard of the Eleventh Army Corps, the members of which he was allowed to select, and took an active part in all the important battles of that campaign, including Stone River and Chickamauga, where he was wounded.
 During the Siege of Chattanooga, October 23, 1863, by the Confederate forces under General Braxton Bragg, he was promoted Post Adjutant.

 In this office, by order of Major General Thomas, he issued the orders for the establishment of Chattanooga United States cemetery, giving particular attention and direction to its purpose, and to the plan for carrying out that purpose.
 The plan was subsequently adopted by General Thomas, and from it grew the system of National cemeteries.
 When Major General Thomas was assigned to the command of the Department of the Cumberland, Colonel Duffield was appointed on his staff as Assistant Provost Marshal General of the department, in which capacity he served for the remainder of the war.

 During the campaign of Thomas from Chattanooga to Atlanta, Duffield was acting Provost Marshal General of the Army of the Cumberland, participating in all the hard fought battles of this Union commander, among them being Resaca, Missionary Ridge, Peach Tree Creek and Jonesboro.
 This campaign terminated at Atlanta, where, on October 14, 1864, Duffield was mustered out by reason of expiration of service.